chaudhary-hadi27/smartkode-agent/README.md

-# 🚀 SmartKode WhatsApp AI Chatbot
+# 🚀 SmartKode Institute's AI Chatbot

 Welcome to the **SmartKode Institute's AI WhatsApp Chatbot** — a complete, production-grade assistant powered by FastAPI, Twilio, and Groq's LLaMA3.
 This chatbot engages students via WhatsApp, guiding them on SmartKode's AI, Web Development, and Data courses.